-- The John F Hunt Concrete Cutting removed the entire reinforced concrete stage and auditorium floor areas using Brokk 180’s equipped with hydraulic breakers and concrete cracking attachments.
+The John F Hunt Concrete Cutting team removed the entire reinforced concrete stage and auditorium floor areas using Brokk 180’s equipped with hydraulic breakers and concrete cracking attachments.

-- Powered by 3-phase electricity, these compact tracked units from Sweden were completely fume free and hence ideal for continuous operation in such a confined area.
+Powered by 3-phase electricity, these compact tracked units were completely fume free and ideal for continuous operation in such a confined area.

-- In line with the sensitive nature of the project, John F Hunt passed all the water they required for operation, through a filtration system prior to disposal, thus minimising the amount used.
+In line with the sensitive nature of the project, we passed all the water required for operation, through a filtration system prior to disposal, thus minimising the amount used.

-- By the end of the overall project, John F Hunt carried out Concrete Drilling and Sawing works on behalf of 5 diferent teams of contractors, culminating in an extremely successful contract, delivered on time and within budget.
+By the end of the overall project, we had carried out concrete cutting works on behalf of 5 different teams of contractors, culminating in an extremely successful contract, delivered on time and within budget.